 3. Click “edit” for the pay code you want.

 4. Go to “Prompts.”
-Select the Collection Type and whether you want the employee to always be prompted at clock out to enter their pay items or not.
+Select the Collection Type and whether the employee should be prompted at clock out.
+Enter any prompt text now.

 5. Select “Add new prompt.”

-6. The employee can then enter their one-time pay items when prompted or from the task menu bar in the upper right hand corner of the HUB homepage.
+6. The employee can then enter their one-time pay items when prompted or by clicking on the circle with their intials in the upper right hand corner of the HUB homepage.

 7. The pay item is now on the employee’s time sheet.